Maishan1/Documentationtool/docs/Intranet_Features/quicklinks/quicklinks.md

 sidebar_position: 1
 ---

-# Purpose
+# Quicklinks Overview

 This widget allows users easy access to websites they visit often.
 Users can have the links of those pages under this widget (like a bookmark)

 ![Overview of the quicklinks page](./quicklinkspreview.png)